lateminer/bitcoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run dopecoin-qt.exe.
+Unpack the files into a directory and run digigreen-qt.exe.

-Dopecoin Core is the original Dopecoin client and it builds the backbone of the network.
+DigiGreen Core is the original DigiGreen client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Dopecoin transactions;
+However, it downloads and stores the entire history of DigiGreen transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-See the Dopecoin Core website at https://dopecoin.com for more help and information.
+See the DigiGreen Core website at https://dopecoin.com for more help and information.